nextstrain/nextclade/paper/paper.md

 ![Mutations in each gene can be explored interactively and show how the changes in the nucleotide sequence correspond to changes in the viral protein.\label{fig:tooltip}](figures/tooltip.png)

+## Nextclade datasets

+To run Nextclade, the user needs to provide a reference sequence, an annotation, a labeled tree, a QC configuration and optionally a set of primers.
+We maintain such data sets for SARS-CoV-2 and the four seasonal influenza viruses and implemented a dataset `list` and `get` functionality in the `nextclade` CLI tool.
+The SARS-CoV-2 tree ius labeled with the Nextstrain clade annotations for SARS-CoV-2 following a year-letter pattern like `20A` and are coupled to the WHO variant label were available (e.g. `21A (Delta)`) [@konings_sars-cov-2_2021].
+Influenza trees are labeled with clades currently used by the WHO collaborating centers to discuss circulating influenza virus diversiy.

-# Discussion and Outlook
+# Discussion

-Nextclade was implemented to respond to the increasing need for laboratories around the world to quickly assess the quality of their newly generated data, categorize them into different variants and clades, and investigate their mutational profiles.
+Nextclade was implemented to respond to the increasing need for laboratories around the world to quickly assess the quality of their newly generated SARS-CoV-2 sequences, categorize them into different variants and clades, and investigate their mutational profiles.
 While Nextclade has some similarities to UShER [@turakhia_ultrafast_2021], these two tools address different use cases.
 UShER allows to place sequences on a comprehensive tree of 100s of thousands of leaves and further refines the phylogenetic relationship of the user supplied sequences to analyze the fine-scale relationship of the user supplied sequences and other publicly available data.
 Nextclade provides a completely client side analysis of sequences with a focus on QC, clade assignment, and investigation of variation.

-Nextalign was written for a very specific use case: pairwise alignment of similar sequences ($<10%$ divergence) with limited insertions and deletions.
+Nextalign was written for a very specific use case: pairwise alignment of similar sequences ($<10\%$ divergence) with limited insertions and deletions.
-For more general use cases, tools like `mafft` or `minimap2` are likely more robust and further improvements to the alignment algorithms are possible.
+For more diverse data sets, tools like `mafft` or `minimap2` are likely more robust.

-Going forward, we plan to extend Nextclade to other viruses including the different seasonal influenza viruses.
+As sequencing of pathogens becomes more wide-spread, bioinformatic analyses of such data increasingly becomes a bottleneck.
+We aim to increase the number of pathogens covered by `Nextclade` and hope that it will help users with variable to get as much insight into their own data as easily as possible.

 # Acknowledgements

-We gratefully acknowledge the generous publicly sharing of sequence data by many labs around the world that make tools like Nextclade useful.
+We gratefully acknowledge the generous publicly sharing of sequence data by many labs around the world that make tools like Nextclade possible and useful.
 We are also grateful for feedback from the Nextstrain team and the wider community for critical feedback and suggestions on how to improve the tools.

 # References